Darkiyus/Nightmare-Project/README.md

 Extra!
 - A Nightmare email address with Web Portal
 - Password manager powered by passbolt
-- 20% discount code for one of your friends
-- Preferred support

 # Database
 based on MariaDB